 Enterprise software is changing fast.
-Since many years, enterprise application development had a fixed model which followed a fixed chain of activities.
+Since many years, enterprise app development company had a fixed model which followed a fixed chain of activities.
 These activities began with requisitioning, requirements gathering, code writing followed by testing and finally the delivery.
 The end product was often delivered by first desktops, as they were the norm and then by laptops when they replaced desktops.
 Let us look at the top trends in enterprise software:

 Fast-changing business environment